ReneS121082/20200914si/4.3.0/workshop/modules/module-000-preparation-hypervisor/prepare-hypervisor.md

 For the environment an virtual network is needed.

 This network needs to be a NAT network with no DHCP activated.
-The DHCP server will be installed later on the services node.
+The DHCP server will be installed later on the bastion node.

 Please choose your domain name e.g. hX.rhaw.io and a proper IP adress range.
 This range should not be outside your KVM Host available.